emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 #### Built-in database (Mnesia)

 1. Mnesia is now referred to as the "built-in" database;
-2. Only two search methods are available: username-based or clientid-based;
+2. Two search methods are available: username-based or clientid-based, but mixing is no longer supported.
 3. The data format and REST API have changed.
 For more information, refer to `POST /authentication/{id}/users`.

 #### HTTP